One Day Trip to Bath from London Bath Abbey with Roman statue

 Why You Should Add a Bath Day Trip to Your London Itinerary

-London is a fantastic city, but you shouldn’t devote your entire UK visit there.
-Bath is an easy visit that brings a completely different feel for your trip.
+London is a fantastic city, but a day trip to Bath brings a completely different feel for your trip.
 Whether you want to experience life as the Romans did here, or take a Georgian-inspired promenade, Bath provides a postcard-perfect setting for your day out.
 Oh, and the entire city is a UNESCO World Heritage Site

-What To See and Experience on Your Day Trip to Bath
+What To See on a Bath Day Trip From London

 Roman Baths